Welcome to today's edition of the Rush 24-7 podcast.

 So you may have something to say about this today.

-I I'm just stunned.
+I'm just stunned.

-Um the bombers who tried to hit London, of course, yesterday were a complete failure.
+The bombers who tried to hit London, of course, yesterday were a complete failure.

-Uh some very funny descriptions in the press today, and Good Friday fodder to uh to to peruse the uh the internet on the uh on the British press today because they're getting eyewitness accounts of these poor fellows in their rucksacks trying to detonate the bombs on these uh and and and they're not they're not apparently they're not made very well.
+Some very funny descriptions in the press today and Good Friday fodder to peruse the internet on the British press today because they're getting eyewitness accounts of these poor fellows in their rucksacks trying to detonate the bombs on these and they're not apparently they're not made very well See, they need to stop with the Middle Eastern sources or the North Korean sources for these things.

 They've got to go right to China.

-He gets up, the bomber gets up, the would-be bomber gets up, kind of bewildered look on his face.
+He gets up, the bomber gets up, the would-be bomber gets up kind of bewildered look on his face.

 You mean I'm not in paradise?

-There's no 72 Virgins.
+There's no 72 virgins.

 What happened here?

-And uh wanders off at the next um the next break.
+And wanders off at the next break.

 There's some very funny accounts.

-In fact, this is Friday, uh Wednesday, Sheikh Omar Bakri Mohammed predicted another terrorist attack would hit London.
+In fact, this is Friday, Wednesday, Sheikh Omar Bakri Mohammed predicted another terrorist attack would hit London.

-Why is this thug, this murderous thug to use the English vernacular still in Britain?
+Why is this thug, this murderous thug, to use the English vernacular, still in Britain?

 Why is he A still alive?